BobMadison/SDGoldBadgeChallenges/README.md

 # SDGoldBadgeChallenges
 I did challenges 1, 2, and 4.
-I started 3 but decided to go for 4.

 This is Challenge #1 the Komodo Cafe.
 There is a menu to do 1 of 6 things.